Hell in a Cell (2017): Storylines

-At SummerSlam, Jinder Mahal defeated Shinsuke Nakamura to retain the WWE Championship due to a distraction from The Singh Brothers (Samir and Sunil Singh).
+At SummerSlam, Jinder Mahal defeated Shinsuke Nakamura to retain the WWE Championship due to a distraction from The Singh Brothers (Samir Singh and Sunil Singh).
 On the following episode of SmackDown, as retribution for The Singh Brothers costing Nakamura his WWE Championship match, General Manager Daniel Bryan scheduled Nakamura to face The Singh Brothers in a handicap match that Nakamura won.
 Afterwards, Mahal attacked Nakamura, but Nakamura countered with the Kinshasa.
 On the August 29 episode, Nakamura and Randy Orton defeated Mahal and Rusev.
 After the match, Orton attacked Nakamura with an RKO.
 A number one contendership match between Nakamura and Orton was scheduled for the following week, in which Nakamura defeated Orton to face Mahal for the WWE Championship at Hell in a Cell.
 The next two weeks, Mahal and The Singh Brothers made fun of Nakamura and mocked his facial expressions and signature poses.
 Nakamura responded that there would be no jokes when he wins the WWE Championship at Hell in a Cell.
 The following week, Mahal apologized to Nakamura, but continued to make fun of him, prompting Nakamura to confront Mahal.
 Nakamura attacked the Singh Brothers, but Mahal then attacked Nakamura.
 Nakamura attacked the three and performed the Kinshasa on Mahal.
 On the final SmackDown before Hell in a Cell, Nakamura's in-ring interview with Renee Young was interrupted by The Singh Brothers.
 During the distraction, Mahal attacked Nakamura from behind.
 Nakamura attempted to fight off the three, but was overwhelmed.